THE OUTLET’S LONG HISTORY

 EVENTS OF THE 1850s

-Allcotts relocated to Portage Creek and quickly built a new mill the same year.
-They reverted to using a waterwheel over steam as they felt the energy source needed for the mill's operation was cheaper.
-Their flour business continued to thrive with a prime location by the rail depot for easy exports.
-The need to push flour by flatboats down the Kalamazoo River to awaiting steamboats on Lake Michigan ends as Allcotts demonstrated railway had become the future for quick exports.
+Allcotts relocated to Portage Creek and quickly built a new mill that same year, completing it by the following year, in 1859.
+They reverted to using a waterwheel rather than steam because they felt the energy source needed for the mill's operation was cheaper.
+Their flour business continued to thrive, thanks to a prime location by the rail depot for easy exports.
+The need to push flour down the Kalamazoo River by flatboat to awaiting steamboats on Lake Michigan ended as Allcotts demonstrated that the railway had become the future for quick exports.

 Click for Visual